-We have also investigated the effect of cellular growth on the dynamics of (\ref{11}) over multi--dimensional bounded domains.
-In particular we showed that the cellular kinetics are responsible for the formation of time periodic patterns to (\ref{11}), which has no temporal oscillating patterns when $\mu_1=\mu_2=0$.
+Another main achievement of this paper is that we reveal the effect of cellular growth on the dynamics of (\ref{11}) over multi--dimensional bounded domains.
+In particular, we showed that the cellular kinetics are responsible for the formation of time--periodic patterns to (\ref{11}), which has no temporal oscillating patterns when $\mu_1=\mu_2=0$.
 Our proof is based on the construction of time--monotone Lyapunov functional.
 An extra conclusion we have from the Lyapunov functional is that we proved the global existence and boundedness of classical solutions to (\ref{11}) over $\Omega\subset \mathbb R^2$ provided the total cell population is not too large.
-Considering system (\ref{11}) over $(0,L)$, we have also studied the effect of the domain size on the pattern formation, which shows that small domain supports stationary patterns while large domain supports time periodic patterns.
-Numerical simulations are implemented to illustrate both stationary and time periodic patterns to (\ref{11}) which support our theoretical findings.
+Considering system (\ref{11}) over $(0,L)$, we have also studied the effect of the domain size on the pattern formation, which shows that small domain supports stationary patterns while large domain supports time--periodic patterns.
+Numerical simulations are implemented to illustrate both stationary and time--periodic patterns to (\ref{11}) which support our theoretical findings.

-The critical value $\chi_0=\chi_0(\xi)$ decreases as $\xi$ increases; moreover $\chi_0<0$ if $\xi$ is sufficiently large.
-Therefore only one of $\chi$ and $\xi$ is needed to be large to destabilize $(\bar u,\bar v,\bar w)$.
-If $\xi<0$, i.e., species $v$ is repulsive to the chemical gradient, then $\chi$ needs to be large to destabilize $(\bar u,\bar v,\bar w)$.
+We know that the critical value $\chi_0=\chi_0(\xi)$ decreases as $\xi$ increases and $\chi_0<0$ if $\xi$ is sufficiently large, therefore only one of $\chi$ and $\xi$ is needed to be large to destabilize $(\bar u,\bar v,\bar w)$.
+If $\xi<0$, i.e., species $v$ is repulsive to the chemical gradient, $\chi$ needs to be large to destabilize $(\bar u,\bar v,\bar w)$.
 Moreover, the local stability analysis suggests that chemo--attraction destabilizes constant steady states and the chemo--repulsion stabilizes constant steady states.
 The constant solution is always stable both when $\chi<0$ and $\xi<0$.
-Therefore, we surmise that $(\bar u,\bar v,\bar w)$ is also a global attractor of (\ref{11}) if $\chi<0$ and $\xi<0$, though the positiveness of $\chi$ and $\xi$ is required in \cite{TW}.
+Therefore we surmise that $(\bar u,\bar v,\bar w)$ is also a global attractor of (\ref{11}) if $\chi<0$ and $\xi<0$, while both $\chi$ and $\xi$ are chosen to be positive in \cite{TW}.
 This needs an approach totally different from those in this paper.